thatvirtualboy/thatvirtualboy.github.io/_posts/2023/2023-02-11-23-swiftui-card-design.markdown

 {:style="text-align:center;"}
 ![](/assets/apps/hellothere/codealong1/image4.png){:height="300px"}

 Not too shabby!
-Notice I chose not to change the font -- I stuck with the default options.
+Notice I chose not to change the font to match the source -- I stuck with the default font.
 Go ahead and play around with your final product and see how you can tweak it to your liking.

 A similar design inspired by Apple's demo app is debuting in Hello There version 1.3 launching in February 2023, I think it looks pretty good!